barkha24/cmpe281CookMySQL/README.md

 - *ISA*: Divyankitha Urs
 - *Group Members*: HYUNWOOK SHIN, MOJDEH KEYKHANZADEH, VIDHI SHARMA, BARKHA CHOITHANI

+## Settings

+The addresses used in the code are:
+- cook.hyunwookshin.com : CNAME for elb fronting the front-end web servers
+- cmpe281p2f-351513d65b031117.elb.us-east-2.amazonaws.com : hostname for elb fronting the backend-web servers
+- d36tn81c22y883.cloudfront.net - cloudfront url for mp3 files

 ## To build existing artifiacts

 There is only one artificats for our project.
 To build the artifacts